Post updated on June 7, 2026.

 “Poppers” is an umbrella term for a family of alkyl nitrites.
 Each variant produces similar effects: a quick rush, muscle relaxation, and heightened sensitivity but the details vary.
 Small molecular differences affect volatility, duration, and toxicity.
 The four main nitrites found in consumer poppers are isopropyl, isobutyl, pentyl, and hexyl.
 Here is how they compare:

-• Isopropyl nitrite: Extremely volatile, evaporating at approx 45°C. The effect is fast and sharp, but fades in seconds.
+- Isopropyl nitrite: Extremely volatile, evaporating at approx 40°C.1 The effect is fast and sharp, but fades in seconds.
 Unfortunately, isopropyl nitrite has been linked to poppers maculopathy: damage to the retina that can cause blurry or distorted central vision.
 Isopropyl can be found frequently in the UK.

-• Isobutyl nitrite: Less volatile (evaporating at approx 70°C) and once a popular choice for its strong, lasting rush.
-However, it is now known to form nitrosamines, which are carcinogenic.
-The EU banned isobutyl nitrite in 2007 after classifying it as a potential cancer-causing agent, but is still sold in other countries like the USA.
+- Isobutyl nitrite: Less volatile (evaporating at approx 67°C) and once a popular choice for its strong, lasting rush.2 However, it is now known to form nitrosamines, which are carcinogenic.
+The use of isobutyl nitrite (in poppers) has been prohibited in the European Union since 2007.3 But is still sold in other countries like the USA.

-• Pentyl and Amyl nitrite: Evaporating at approx 100°C and offers a strong yet smooth rush.
-The effect builds more gradually and lasts slightly longer than isopropyl.
+- Pentyl and Amyl nitrite: Evaporating at approx 97-99°C and offers a strong yet smooth rush.4 The effect builds more gradually and lasts slightly longer than isopropyl.
 Used medically for decades to treat angina, pentyl nitrite has one of the safest profiles among alkyl nitrites.

-• Hexyl nitrite: The least volatile (evaporating at approx 120°C), hexyl evaporates slower, resulting in a steady, long-feeling effect and a bottle that lasts longer.
-No studies have linked hexyl nitrite to maculopathy or carcinogenic risks.
+- Hexyl nitrite: The least volatile (evaporating at approx 130°C),5 hexyl evaporates slower, resulting in a steady, long-feeling effect and a bottle that lasts longer.
+To date, available research has not established a link between hexyl nitrite and the maculopathy or carcinogenic effects documented for isopropyl and isobutyl variants.

 Why We Avoid Isopropyl and Isobutyl